jeandavid/jeandavid.github.io/README.md

 **LobbyApp**
 CEO & Founder
 Saas solution serving the public sector to boost civil engagement, LobbyApp provides government organizations with a cross platform push notification delivery system.
-- Designed a layer on top of Firebase Cloud Messaging.
+- Designed a layer on top of Firebase Cloud Messaging
 - Built and licensed iOS and Android UI SDK for receiving and interacting with push notifications
 - Developed a web platform that makes sending a push notification as easy as sending an email